Talesofwing/Unity-Rendering-Playground/README.md

 > Unity 2021.3.20f1

 This project is a playground for Unity Rendering.
+Currently, the project is still using the Built-In Pipeline, but there are plans to transition to using the Scriptable Render Pipeline (SRP) in the future.

 ## TODO
 - [ ] Import SRP